Buriki One: Response

-In Japan, Game Machine listed Buriki One in their June 15, 1999 issue as being the most-successful arcade game of the month.
+Legacy

+GameRant said the game should be re-released in modern consoles owing to its notorious release in Japanese arcades.
 Hashimoto said he wanted Gai in The King of Fighters, which became true in The King of Fighters 2000, where Gai was a side character.
 Gai became a fully playable character in The King of Fighters XI.
 The addition of mid-bosses from Buriki One in KOF was meant to surprise gamers; since those bosses' original moves did not "fit" in The King of Fighters XI, developers had to change some of them.
+Ryo in Buriki One received this response especially from older gamers, based on SNK artist Falcoon's illustration of him of his black gi with the artist aiming to model after the black gi from the Netflix TV series Cobra Kai.
 For the SNK crossover game NeoGeo Battle Coliseum, Ryo was chosen to be playable based on his Buriki One persona but with his father's nickname, "Mr. Karate".
 This game used its own type of supermoves rather than the realistic style of Buriki One.
 In 2016, Watanabe said he wanted to make a new Buriki One now that consoles came with two analog sticks.
 He thought the game could be refined for more fun.
 Game designer Yasuyuki Oda said that creating another Buriki One was possible in 2023.
 Hiroaki expressed shock upon reading the interview about a new Buriki One being possible.
+Den of Geek said that Buriki One is remembered by fans due to its first depiction of Ryo as a middle-aged man; they lamented that fellow game character Gai Tendo did not have outstanding moves in The King of Fighters XI despite having a lively personality there.